-The concept of credit hacking is popular, but there are two versions: Illegitimate and legitimate.
+The concept of credit hacking is popular, but there are two versions: Legitimate and illegitimate.
 We discuss each below and recommend that you stay away from the former and focus instead on the latter.
 For example, adding tradelines is an actual credit hack.

 What is hacking?

 Before discussing credit hacking, we should discuss general hacking.
 The word “hack” has a surprisingly large amount of meanings.
-It means to chop, to cough, it means a useless worker, or to gain illegal computer access, etc.
+It could mean to chop, to cough, it means a useless worker, or to gain illegal computer access, etc.

-There are hour-long youtube videos with so-called “life hacks,” from creating cup lids with cellophane to retrieving hair from a drain with a sliced drinking straw to removing a wine bottle with a screw and plyers.
-Those are all “hacks.”
+There are hour-long YouTube videos with so-called “life hacks,” from creating cup lids with cellophane to removing a wine bottle with a screw and plyers.

 As the term “hack” became more popular, people extended it’s applicability to other things.
 It found it’s way to the credit industry, with “hackers” supposedly capable of helping you and your credit.